BIOG

 • I went to primary schools in Tain, Innerleithen, and Dufftown, and then Speyside High School in Aberlour.

 • I spent ten childhood years living beside a distillery, a river and a railway line, giving me lots of opportunities for incredibly dangerous outdoor games.
+(My Speyside childhood inspired my new trilogy.)

 • I became involved in student politics at Glasgow University when I should have been attending maths lectures.